 If you buy anything new before the race, don’t wear it on race day.
 That goes for shoes, socks, shorts or a shirt or sports bra.
 If you haven’t worn something running yet, you don’t want to find out on race day that it fits awkwardly, chafes or just doesn’t make you feel as fast and free as possible.
 Wear the stuff you brought with you, if nothing else as a testament to all the training you did in that gear.

 Check the weather for the race and know exactly what you’re going to wear on race day the on Saturday morning.
 Lay it all out out on your hotel bed (and yes, take a pic for Instagram) and pin you race bib to your shirt.
 If you’ve forgotten socks or gels or safety pins, it’s better to figure out with enough time to run to the corner store.

 If you have last-minute needs on Saturday, don’t go back to the madness of the expo!
 Assuming you’re staying in Manhattan, head to the New York Running Company powered by JackRabbit at 10 Columbus Circle adjacent to Central Park.
-Go early, though, because you won’t be the only one scurrying to get last-minute gear.
+The stores are stocked for race weekend and ready.

 5. Run in Central Park